 Educated ( boarder) at St Johns school for the deaf Boston Spa, Leeds.

 and at Dominican College, Sion Hill Blackrock.

-She worked from 8 Summerhill Rd. as a chiropodist.
+She worked from home at 8 Summerhill Rd., as a chiropodist.

 She recalled the bombing of Dun Laoghaire by the German Luftwaffe in 1940 and how a large fragment of stone landed across the road in her garden from the impact.

 20 December 1940: At approximately 7:30 in the evening, two bombs fell on Glasthule near Dún Laoghaire (the first at the junction of Rosmeen Park and Summerhill Road and the second between Rosmeen Park and Rosmeen Gardens), injuring three people.
 A third bomb fell about half an hour later near Carrickmacross in County Monaghan.”

-If you knew Betty and have any memories, anecdotes or information you’d like to share with us we’d really love to hear from you.
+If you knew Betty and have any memories, anecdotes or information that you’d like to share with us we’d really love to hear from you.

 Please contact the museum team at: